Tharawal Medical Services

 - Autoimmune diseases are also uncommon, but can cause rashes and arthritis amongst other things.

-The Immunology Clinic is run by Prof. Brad Frankum once a month and is available for adults and children by referral from your GP.
+The Immunology Clinic occurs once a month and is available by referral from a Tharawal GP.